Our virtual events - at your leisure

 Authors XI – Writing books and playing cricket since 1891

-The Authors XI are one of the world’s oldest wandering cricket teams boasting team members like PG Wodehouse and Arthur Conan Doyle.
-The Authors were revived in 2012 and since then have played around the world including the Vatican and Corfu, and the national teams of Iceland and Japan.
+The Authors XI is one of the world’s oldest wandering cricket teams with PG Wodehouse and Arthur Conan Doyle in the original line-up.
+The team was revived in 2012 and since then have played against the Rajasthan Royals XI at the Jaipur Literary Festival, the Vatican and the national teams of Iceland and Japan.
 Join Sebastian Faulks, Tom Holland and Jon Hotten talking about their passion for playing cricket and their love of literature.

 How to become a charity trustee